-Subsection 5.2: The infection prevention programme and implementation The people: I trust my provider is committed to implementing policies, systems, and processes to manage my risk of infection.
-Te Tiriti: The infection prevention programme is culturally safe.
-Communication about the programme is easy to access and navigate and messages are clear and relevant.
-As service providers: We develop and implement an infection prevention programme that is appropriate to the needs, size, and scope of our services.
-FA The service has a clearly defined and documented infection prevention and control (IPC) programme implemented that was developed with input from external IPC services.
-The IPC programme was approved by the quality team and is linked to the quality improvement programme.
-The IPC programme was current.
-The IPC policies were developed by suitably qualified personnel and comply with relevant legislation and accepted best practice.
-The IPC policies reflect the requirements of the infection prevention and control standards and include appropriate referencing.
-Staff have received education in IPC at orientation and through ongoing annual online education sessions.
-Additional staff education has been provided in response to the COVID-19 pandemic.
-Education with residents was on an individual basis and as a group in residents' meetings.
-This included reminders about handwashing and advice about remaining in their room if they are unwell.
-This was confirmed in interviews with residents.
-Subsection 5.4: Surveillance of health care-associated infection (HAI) The people: My health and progress are monitored as part of the surveillance programme.
+The people: My health and progress are monitored as part of the surveillance programme.
 Te Tiriti: Surveillance is culturally safe and monitored by ethnicity.
-As service providers: We carry out surveillance of HAIs and multi-drug-resistant organisms in accordance with national and regional surveillance programmes, agreed objectives, priorities, and methods specified in the infection prevention programme, and with an equity focus.
-FA The infection surveillance programme is appropriate for the size and complexity of the service.
-Infection data is collected, monitored, and reviewed monthly.
-The data, which includes ethnicity data, is collated and action plans are implemented.
-The health care-associated infections (HAIs) being monitored included infections of the urinary tract, skin, eyes, respiratory and wounds.
-Surveillance tools are used to collect infection data and standardised surveillance definitions are used.
-Infection prevention audits were completed including cleaning, laundry, personal protective equipment (PPE), donning and doffing PPE, and hand hygiene.
-Relevant corrective actions were implemented where required.
-Staff reported that they are informed of infection rates and regular audit outcomes at staff meetings, and these were sighted in meeting minutes.
-Records of monthly data sighted confirmed minimal numbers of infections, comparison with the previous month, reason for increase or decrease and action advised.
-Any new infections are discussed at shift handovers for early interventions to be implemented.
-Benchmarking is completed with other sister facilities and externally with similar organisations.
-There were COVID-19 infection outbreaks and a Norovirus outbreak There were COVID-19 infection outbreaks and a Norovirus outbreak reported in 2022 and 2023 since the previous audit.
-These were managed in accordance with the pandemic plan with appropriate notification completed.
+As service providers: We carry out surveillance of HAIs and multi-drug-resistant organisms in accordance with national and regional surveillance programmes, agreed objectives, priorities, and methods specified in the infection prevention programme, and with an equity focus. reviewed monthly.
+Infection surveillance included ethnicity data.
+Infection prevention audits were completed with relevant corrective actions implemented where required.
+Staff were informed of infection rates and regular audit outcomes at staff meetings and through compiled reports as confirmed in interviews with staff.
+New infections were discussed at shift handovers for early interventions to be implemented.
+Two COVID-19 infection outbreaks reported since the previous audit was managed effectively with appropriate notification completed.
 Subsection 6.1: A process of restraint The people: I trust the service provider is committed to improving policies, systems, and processes to ensure I am free from restrictions.
 Te Tiriti: Service providers work in partnership with Māori to ensure services are mana enhancing and use least restrictive practices.
 As service providers: We demonstrate the rationale for the use of restraint in the context of aiming for elimination.
 FA Oceania Healthcare has changed the focus of its company policy from restraint minimisation to elimination.
-The board is fully supportive of this approach and confirmed a full report on restraint use from all facilities, including St Johns, is provided to the board annually.
-The national clinical governance group receives data on restraint use.
-At the time of audit, one resident was using a restraint; however, in consultation with whānau a trial is currently occurring to have this restraint removed.
+The board is fully supportive of this approach and confirmed a full report on restraint use from all facilities, including Ohinemuri, is provided to the board annually.
+The national clinical governance group receive data on restraint use.
+At the time of audit, no residents were using a restraint, and there has been no restraint in use for six years.
+The clinical manager confirmed that there are policies and procedures in place should the staff require to initiate restraint for a resident.
 The sample of staff records confirmed regular attendance at restraint education and restraint competencies completed.
 The restraint coordinator maintains competency via regular zoom meetings with other clinical managers and the national clinical governance group.